AckerlyXu/heima/articles/sql-database/sql-database-temporal-tables-retention-policy.md

 Excellent data compression and efficient retention cleanup makes clustered columnstore index a perfect choice for scenarios when your workload rapidly generates high amount of historical data.
 That pattern is typical for intensive [transactional processing workloads that use temporal tables](https://msdn.microsoft.com/library/mt631669.aspx) for change tracking and auditing, trend analysis, or IoT data ingestion.

 ## Index considerations
 The cleanup task for tables with rowstore clustered index requires index to start with the column corresponding the end of SYSTEM_TIME period.
-If such index doesn’t exist, you won’t be able to configure finite retention period:
+If such index doesn't exist, you cannot configure a finite retention period:

 *Msg 13765, Level 16, State 1 <br></br>
 Setting finite retention period failed on system-versioned temporal table 'temporalstagetestdb.dbo.WebsiteUserInfo' because the history table 'temporalstagetestdb.dbo.WebsiteUserInfoHistory' does not contain required clustered index.
 Consider creating a clustered columnstore or B-tree index starting with the column that matches end of SYSTEM_TIME period, on the history table.*